-Also known as rhytidectomy, a facelift smoothes the loose skin on your face and neck, tightens underlying tissues, and removes excess fat.
+Also known as rhytidectomy, a facelift is a surgical procedure that smoothes the loose skin on your face and neck, tightens underlying tissues, and removes excess fat.
 Below is some basic information regarding facelift procedures.
 However, the best way to get complete answers to specific questions is to have a personal consultation with one of our board-certified plastic surgeons.

 Facelifts at our Milwaukee and Waukesha practice use techniques that are much more sophisticated than those used in the past.
 As a result, your face will appear firmer and rejuvenated.
 If you’d like to look as good as you feel, a facelift can help.

 Facelifts are most commonly performed on patients in the 40-60 age range.
 However, the procedure can produce good results for people in their 70s and 80s as well.
 You may be a good candidate for a facelift if you have any of the following types of conditions: